 So far, you’ve compared namedtuple

 classes with other data structures according to several features.
-In this section, you’ll take a general look at how regular tuples and named tuples compare in terms of creation time.
+In this section, you’ll take a general look at how regular tuples and named tuples compare in terms of the time it takes to create an instance of each class.

 Here’s a script that measures the average time required to create several tuples and named tuples dynamically: